-SOME PAPER sanitary products including sanitary towels, tampons and disposable napples have been found to contain quantities of dioxins, residues from bleaching the wood pulp with chlorine during paper manufacture (The rest of the dioxin is washed out into the environment).
+SOME PAPER sanitary products including sanitary towels, tampons and disposable nappies have been found to contain quantities of dioxins, residues from bleaching the wood pulp with chlorine during paper manufacture (The rest of the dioxin is washed out into the environment).
 87% of Britain's Imported pulp is bleached with chlorine.
+Dioxin is bleached with chlorine.
 Dioxin (Tetrachlorodibenzodioxin or TCDD) is known to be one of the most dangerous chemicals ever produced: even the minutest quantities causes cancer and birth defects in animals.
 What effect would the dioxins present in sanitary wear have on the women or children wearing them?

-In Sweden, consumers, once aware of the risk to their health, have, with the Swedish government, demanded dloxin-free products: today 95% of sanitary wear is creamy coloured and dioxin-free.
+In Sweden, consumers, once aware of the risk to their health, have, with the Swedish government, demanded dioxin-free products: today 95% of sanitary coloured and dioxin-free. wear is creamy

 The Women's Environmental Network is campaigning for paper products, and especially sanitary products, to be made without chlorine bleaching.
-Some manufacturers have already agreed to change to the oxygen gas bleaching process and WEN are urging consumers to write to as yet unconverted U.K. manufacturers.
+Some without chlorine bleaching.
+Some-manufacturers have already agreed to change to the oxygen gas bleaching process and WEN are urging consumers to write to as yet unconverted U.K. manufacturers.
 WEN have also published a report: The Sanitary Protection Scandal.
 For more details of their campaign, contact WEN, 287 City Road, London EC1V 1LA, 01 490 2511.
+Some